Professional Portfolio

 Examples include:

-Web Design, Content, and Management
+Web Design, Content Development, and Management

 When the Bureau of Land Management transitioned to the Drupal Content Management System, I served as the Webmaster and Social Media Manager for all agency lands in Utah.
 I reduced the Utah web presence from over 900 webpages to ~80 webpages and completed all copywriting and design for the new website.
 I managed this website for nearly three years and led training sessions for all web users across the state.